Xubuntu: Xubuntu 18.10

 Xubuntu 18.10 was released on 18 October 2018.
 This release includes Xfce components at version 4.13 as the project moves towards a Gtk+3-only desktop, Xfce Icon Theme 0.13, Greybird 3.22.9, which improves the window manager appearance, a new purple wallpaper.

-This version doesn't allow updating from a 32-bit installation of the previous 18.04.
+This version does not allow updating from a 32-bit installation of the previous 18.04.
 The recommended system requirements for this release remained as at least 1 GB of RAM and at least 20 GB of free hard disk space.